Accountants made a median salary of $71,550 in 2019. The best-paid 10 percent made $124,450 that year, while the lowest-paid 10 percent made $44,480.

 Each state has its own requirements; some states may even require you to take additional coursework such as tax accounting, financial reporting, auditing, and even marketing and finance.
 Asking advice from an academic counselor would be a great help before you enroll in a degree program.

+So what are the future career choices for accounting students?
 Accounting features four career types: Public Accounting, Private Accounting, Internal and External Auditing, and Government Accounting.
-Within those four sectors are a series of unique careers paths and positions you can choose from.
+Within those four sectors are a series of unique career paths and positions you can choose from.

 This type of accountant offers his/her services to an “external” or third-party individual or company.
 They usually choose to work as freelancers and sole-proprietors and even accept offers of joint partnerships.
 They also work with accounting firms and government agencies.
 To sum up, they work with several clients and are not solely employed by only one client.